-I’ll give you two good reasons.
-First, North Carolina law requires an employee to report an injury within 30 days.
-Immediately reporting your injury significantly reduces the chance that your claim will be denied.
-The employee’s failure to report an injury is one of the most frequent reasons insurance companies cite for denying a claim.
-Second, a claim in which written notice has not been provided within 30 days can be barred.
+What does “immediately” mean?
+North Carolina law requires an employee to report an injury within 30 days.
+Immediately reporting your injury in writing can help you avoid one of the biggest reasons for having your claim denied.
+A claim in which written notice has not been provided within 30 days can be barred.

-“Every injured employee or his representative shall immediately on the occurrence of an accident, or as soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident…” (emphasis added).
-If written notice is not given within 30 days, “no compensation shall be payable.”
+“Every injured employee or his representative shall immediately on the occurrence of an accident, or as soon thereafter as practicable, give or cause to be given to the employer a written notice of the accident… (emphasis added) If written notice is not given within 30 days, no compensation shall be payable.”

 Thankfully, there is a common-sense exception that makes this rule less of a pitfall for injured workers.
 If the employee has a reasonable excuse for not providing written notice within 30 days, and the employer is not harmed by the delay, the employee can still seek compensation.
 This exception arises most frequently when the employer has “actual notice” of the workplace injury – such as when the employer is notified immediately or knows of it first-hand.

 The real concern is whether an employer and its insurance company are harmed by the injured worker’s failure to provide notice.
 If an employer is aware that an injury occurred, it would be difficult to argue that they were harmed by a lack of written notice.
 With actual notice of a workplace injury, the employer has an opportunity to investigate, interview witnesses, and send the injured worker to a doctor of their choosing.